raymond-young/Food-Finder/README.md

 - `Node.js` - An open-source, cross-platform JavaScript runtime environment
 - `npm` - A package manager for JavaScript
 - `expo` - A tool to help create a React Native Project

-React Native: Code is written in JavaScript and React Native compiles that into Java, Objective C or Swift Code depending on the environment.

 # TODO:
 - Restyling of the Login page (potentially separate the food login from the Job login)